 BitAsset Exchange Review

 The exchange also prides itself on having customer support 24/7.
-This is naturally very helpful, especially considering that cryptocurrency trading is global in its nature and that the traders on the platform will likely reside in a large number of different time zones.
+This is naturally very helpful, especially considering that crypto trading is global in its nature and that the traders on the platform will likely reside in a large number of different time zones.

 The exchange does not allow US-investors to trade on this exchange.
 So, if you are a US-investor and you want to trade at BitAsset Exchange, you’ll have to reconsider your choice of trading venue and choose one of the other top crypto exchanges.
-To find a trading platform accepting residents/citizens from the US, just use our Exchange Finder or toggle with the filters in our Cryptocurrency Exchange List and we promise that you’ll find a suitable alternative for you.
+To find a trading platform accepting residents/citizens from the US, just use our Exchange Finder or toggle with the filters in our Exchange List and we promise that you’ll find a suitable alternative for you.

 The BitAsset trading platform is also available as a mobile application.
-This enables you to do your cryptocurrency trading not only on your desktop, but also from your phone or table.
+This enables you to do your crypto trading not only on your desktop, but also from your phone or table.
 While most cryptocurrency trading is still executed via desktop today, this might anyway be an attractive aspect for some traders out there.

 BitAsset Exchange offers leveraged trading on its trading platform.
 This means that you can receive a higher exposure towards a certain cryptocurrency’s price increase or decrease, without having the assets necessary.
 You do this by “leveraging” your trade, which in simple terms essentially means that you borrow from the exchange to bet more.